Accessibility Policy and Plan

 Lotek’s last accessibility compliance report confirming compliance with its accessibility obligations was submitted as of August 1, 2023.

-Accessible formats of this document, and those referenced within this document are available free upon request.
+Accessible formats of this document, and those referenced within this document are available upon request.

 Lotek will ensure that our website (web content) conforms to the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0, at Level AA except where this is impracticable.